 We are committed to keeping the cost of textbooks down by making available as many used books as possible.
 Our textbook buyback program enables students to recycle their books and to receive cash back on the spot.
 We pay the highest dollar value during finals week - up to 50% of new book price.
 We buy back every new and used college textbook for which there is a resale market.
 To qualify for buyback, a book must be the correct edition, in good condition with all the original pages and components, and have limited highlighting and writing.
 Please check individual stores for details.

 Our goal is to help students succeed.
 For more information, call (408) 223-6765; recording ext.
 6465; 408) 531-0418 TDD; or visit the campus store website at http://campusstore.evc.edu

-- Game Room (G-111)contains video arcade games, a pool table, and coin change machine.
+- Game Room (G-111) contains video arcade games, an air hockey table, a foosball table, a jukebox, and coin change machine.

 - Student Lounge (second floor) with Big Screen TV for viewing broadcast television.